Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Framework and analytical background

 The anti-symmetric pairing $[ \cdot,\cdot ]_\Gamma$ extends to a non-degenerate continuous sesquilinear form on $\mXG\times \mXG$.
 As a consequence, $\mXG$ becomes its own dual by installing $[\cdot,\cdot]_\Gamma$ as the anti-duality.

-The treatment of the nonlinear generalized impedance boundary conditions requires the combination of the natural setting of Maxwell's equations described above with an appropriate setting of the nonlinearity $\ba$.
-The subsequent section describes some basic properties of $\ba$ and gives a fitting functional analytic framework of the associated nonlinear operator.
+The treatment of the nonlinear generalized impedance boundary conditions requires the combination of the natural setting for Maxwell's equations \brev given above with an appropriate setting for the power-law nonlinearity $\ba$. \erev The subsequent section describes some basic properties of $\ba$ and gives a \brev suitable \erev functional analytic framework of the associated nonlinear operator.